-Hawkwell Residents Association - Join Us - Help Us to Help You
+Hawkwell & Hockley Residents Association - Join Us - Help Us to Help You

-I enclose £……………. being my / our subscription for this year (50 pence per person per calendar year for 2012 or £1 for 2013) together with any additional voluntary donation.
+I enclose £…………. being my / our subscription for this year (£1 per person per calendar year) together with any additional voluntary donation.
 In order to reduce costs a receipt will not be issued unless a stamped addressed envelope is enclosed.
+Please supply your name, address, phone number and email address using block capitals.

-Where is Hawkwell?
-Hawkwell is a village in the county of Essex in the south east of the UK (map) with a population of just over 11,000.
-To see local Google Street View pictures please click on links at the bottom of the History & Photos page.
+Where are Hawkwell & Hockley?
+Hawkwell and Hockley are villages in the county of Essex in the south east of the UK (map) with a population of just over 11,000 and 10,000 respectively.

 Why were we formed?
 We were formed in 1994 in response to the proposed local golf course on green belt farmland backing onto Rectory Road adjacent to Clements Hall Leisure Centre in Hawkwell.
 Planning permission for the golf course was finally refused.
 We decided to keep the association running as a voice for the people of our area.

 What are our aims?
 We aim to advise and assist members on a whole range of issues.
 To protect and maintain local green belt.
-To publish and deliver to all households in the parish of Hawkwell a regular newsletter keeping residents informed of local issues and activities.
+To publish and deliver to all households in the parishes of Hawkwell and Hockley regular newsletter keeping residents informed of local issues and activities.
 To promote social events and support charities by general fund raising.
 To hold monthly committee meetings inviting members as necessary.

 Who can join us?
-Any person over 18 and residing in the parish of Hawkwell.
-The current membership subscription is 50p per person per calendar year.
+Any person over 18 and residing in the parish of Hawkwell or Hockley.
+The current membership subscription is £1 per person per calendar year.
 The association is non-political and any person requesting to become a member of the Committee should not actively represent, support or work for any political organisation without Committee approval.
 Membership for those living outside the Parish may be granted at the discretion of the committee.
 Corporate membership is available at the discretion of the committee.

-Our Chair is: Angela Heath ( Hawkwell Parish Councillor ), 2 Englefield Close, Hawkwell, Essex SS5 4LE.
+Our Chair is: Angela Heath, 2 Englefield Close, Hawkwell, Essex SS5 4LE.

 Our Constitution is:

-1. The Hawkwell Residents Association (HRA) aims and objectives are to protect and promote the interests of the residents of the parish of Hawkwell with particular emphasis on the maintenance of local green belt.
+1. The Association aims and objectives are to protect and promote the interests of the residents of the parishes of Hawkwell and Hockley with particular emphasis on the maintenance of local green belt.
 To produce a regular newsletter to keep residents informed about local current affairs.
 To give advice, help and assist our members on a whole range of local issues that may affect them and provide a monthly meeting to act as a regular and informal focus and forum for the local community.
-When able, to promote a social circle of events based on the HRA and to support local charities by general fund raising.
-The HRA is a nonpolitical organisation.
+When able, to promote a social circle of events based on the Association and to support local charities by general fund raising.
+The Association is a non political organisation.

-2. Membership of the HRA shall be open to any person of eighteen years and above residing in the electoral area of Hawkwell who support the HRA's aims and objectives.
-Membership for those of eighteen years and above living outside of the electoral area of Hawkwell can be granted at the discretion of the Committee.
+2. Membership of the Association shall be open to any person of eighteen years and above residing in the electoral area of Hawkwell and Hockley who support the Association’s aims and objectives.
+Membership for those of eighteen years and above living outside of the electoral area of Hawkwell and Hockley can be granted at the discretion of the Committee.
 Corporate Membership in fulfilment of either of these conditions is available at the discretion of the Committee and is treated as a single member for voting and other purposes.

-3. The governing body of the HRA shall consist of a committee of Officers undertaking the following positions: Chair, Vice Chair, Treasurer and Social Organiser - together with other HRA Members making a committee of up to a maximum of ten.
-A quorum will be four of whom one must be an Officer.
-Any Member who has been elected to a local council and represents the HRA has a right to attend Committee Meetings and vote on any matter providing that a quorum preexists.
-They may also stand for election to any HRA Committee position.
+3. The governing body of the Association shall consist of a committee of Officers undertaking the following positions: Chair, Vice Chair, Treasurer and Social Organiser - together with other Association Members making a committee of up to a maximum of ten.
+An Association Meeting will not vote on any proposal unless a quorum exists - a quorum will be four of whom one must be an Officer.
+Any Member who has been elected to a local council and represents the Association has a right to attend Committee Meetings and vote on any matter providing that a quorum pre exists.
+They may also stand for election to any Association Committee position.

 6. The Committee shall set the annual membership fees.
 The subscription year shall run from 1st.
 January to 31st.
 December.
 Any member having paid a subscription in the current subscription year and before the AGM has a right to vote at the AGM and to stand for election to any position on the Committee.